Postgres full-text search is Good Enough!

 LIMIT 1;

-This query returns a lexeme which is similar enough (>0.5) to the search input samething ordered by the closest first.
-The operator <-> returns the "distance" between the arguments, that is one minus the similarity() value.
+returns the "distance" between the arguments, that is one minus the similarity()

 When you decide to handle misspelling in your search you may want to not look for misspellings on every query.
 Instead, you could query for misspellings only when the search returns no results and use the results of that query to provide some suggestions to your user.
-It is also possible that your data may contain misspellings if it comes from some source of informal communication such as a social network in which case you may obtain good results by appending the similar lexeme to your tsquery.
+It is also possible that your data may contain misspellings if it comes from some source of informal communication such as a social network in which case you may obtain good results by appending the similar lexeme to your tsquery

 "Super Fuzzy Searching on PostgreSQL" is a good reference article about the use of trigrams for using misspellings and search with Postgres.